0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 Pseudo-cyclical time is experienced as cyclical time, returning to the
 <span className="note"><small>The natural zeitgebers are the cyclical rhythms of cyclical time: day and night, the procession of the seasons, the intervals of farm work, the cycle of harvests, festivals, and holidays.</small>zeitgebers</span>
 that regulated the intervals of pre-industrial societies.
-It builds upon these vestiges of Cyclical time as a foundation and generates new variations: day and night, weekly work and weekend rest, and the cycle of fashions, television shows, holidays, and periodic vacations.
+It builds upon the vestiges of cyclical time as a foundation and generates new variations: day and night, weekly work and weekend rest, and the cycle of fashions, television shows, holidays, and periodic vacations.
 It is defined by the continuation of the rationality of the enlightenment combined with the demand for data that arose out of the attention economy.
-Pseudo-cyclical time is itself a consumable commodity, one which has combined all aspects of the social life which were previously distinguished: private life, economic life, and political life.
+Pseudo-cyclical time is itself a consumable commodity, one which has combined all aspects of the social life which were formerly separate: private life, economic life, and political life.
-This combined time of contemporary society is the raw material to be consumed by the worker how they see fit, but only as input to a set of ever-expanding products on a market of socially controlled schedules according to the attention economy.
+This combined time of contemporary society is the raw material to be consumed by the worker however they see fit, but only as inputs to a set of ever-expanding products on the market of socially controlled schedules of the attention economy.

 There are two more temporalities, these are the unmemorable, the unaccounted for, and therefore the untheorized.
 These two temporal domains are the wilderness of time, at once wild sites of potential and yet vulnerable to commodification.